TorDij/vid_game_success_rate_classification/README.md

 ## Model Evaluation
 Based on the models above, we can deduce that **logistic regression** is the best model to predict the success rate of our video games.
 Accuracy, Precision, Recall and F1 score between the train data and test data does not show a lot of difference meaning that the model is neither underfitted nor overfitted.
 The accuracy is around 75% whereas precision, recall and F1 score are around 85%.

+## Data Driven Insights and Recommendation
+Based on our Exploratory Data Analysis, Action games do well in the global sales.
+In addition, game platform such as PS2 was the most popular from 2000 to 2006.
+Surprisingly, Critic Score, User Score, Rating and Platform of the game does not affect the popularity of the game.
+The popularity of the game is mainly dependent on genre, year of release, global and regional sales.
+For sales, our data shows that Japan is a niche market since they have generally lower sales compared to the global market with a few exceptions.
+Our logistic regression model is able to classify the success rate of the video games.
+In future, we can improve our model by feature selection and usage of ensembled methods.
+Although our dataset is 16000 rows with 16 columns, most were missing important features which we reduce down to 4000 after data cleaning.

 ## Acknowledgements
  - [Scikit Learn](https://scikit-learn.org/stable/supervised_learning.html#supervised-learning)